Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Applications

 In this section, we will consider three applications examples.
 The first two ones are analytical and will serve to illustrate and validate the proposed algorithm.
 The last one is the engineering application related to optimal building renovation strategies.

+For each NSGA-II cycle, we consider a population size of $L = 100$ and a maximum number of iterations $G_{\textrm{max}} = 100$.
+The probability of mutation and crossover are respectively set to $0.5$ and $0.9$.

 To assess the robustness of the proposed methodology, the analysis is repeated $10$ times for the first two examples.
+The results are summarized using boxplots, where the central mark indicates the median, the bottom and top edges of the bars indicate the 25th and 75th percentiles, respectively, and the outliers are plotted using small circles.
 The reference solution is obtained by solving this problem using NSGA-II and without surrogates.
 The accuracy is assessed by evaluating the closeness of the obtained Pareto front with the reference one.
 The hypervolume, which is the volume of the space dominated by the Pareto front, is chosen as basis for comparison.
 It is often computed up to a given reference point as illustrated in Figure~\ref{fig:Hypervolume}.
 In this work, the reference point is considered as the Nadir point, \emph{i.e.},

 where $\mathcal{D}^\ast_\textrm{ref}$ is the Pareto set corresponding to the reference Pareto front $\mathcal{F}_\textrm{ref}$ .

 The hypervolume (here area) up to the reference point $R$ is approximated using the trapezoidal rule for integration.
 By denoting the one obtained from the $i$-th repetition by $A^{\prt{i}}$, the resulting relative error measure reads